Posted on Leave a comment

 2. Energy: different dogs have different energy requirements.
 Realistically consider how much time and energy your child can devote to exercising your dog, and choose accordingly.
 Older dogs generally need less exercise than younger ones, and smaller dogs generally need less exercise than larger ones.
 Dogs tend to get into trouble – such as digging through trash cans, barking all day, and chewing expensive furniture – when they are under-exercised.

 3. Intelligence: most people assume they want a very intelligent dog, but remember that most highly-intelligent dogs require mental stimulation in addition to physical exercise.
-Working dogs like Australian Shepherds and Border Collies may develop negative behaviors if they don’t get the stimulation they need to avoid boredom.
+Working dogs like Australian Shepherds, Huskies, and Border Collies may develop negative behaviors if they don’t get the stimulation they need to avoid boredom.

 4. Health: some purebreds have a tendency to develop certain health conditions.
 Whenever possible, become aware of the weaknesses of your breed before making your choice.
 Also be sure to check the credentials and breeding history of your breeder.